Linda Hamilton returns in first official look at new Terminator movie

 Paramount Pictures on Wednesday tweeted the first look at the latest installment of the Terminator franchise.
 It's a picture of cast members Natalia Reyes, Mackenzie Davis and Linda Hamilton.

-Hamilton played Sarah Connor in the original movie, as well as the 1991 sequel Terminator 2: Judgment Day.
+Hamilton played Sarah Connor in both in both the original 1984 Terminator film and its 1991 sequel Terminator 2: Judgment Day, in which her character fights to protect her son John from robot assassins.
+She also had a smaller, voice-only role in 2009's Terminator Salvation.
+Game of Thrones star Emilia Clarke took over her role in 2015's Terminator Genisys.

-The movie is being directed by Tim Miller, who also directed Deadpool, and is set to hit theaters Nov.
+The new movie will be directed by Tim Miller, who also directed Deadpool, and is set to hit theaters on Nov.
 22, 2019.

-Discuss: Linda Hamilton returns in first official look at new Terminator movie
+Discuss: First official look at new Terminator shows Linda Hamilton back in action

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.